qfm120/DeepGlobe-Road-Extraction-Challenge/README.md

 ### Predict
 - Run `python test.py` to predict on the default D-LinkNet34.

-If an "out of memory" error occured in the procedure of training or testing, you should resize the input images into a small ones and decrease the batch size. e.g., you may need to insert the following code into the front of reading images ops. crop_size=(512,512) img=cv2.resize(img,crop_size,interpolation=cv2.INTER_CUBIC)
+If an "out of memory" error occured in the procedure of the training or the testing, you should resize the input images into a small ones and decrease the batch size. e.g., you may need to insert the following code into the front of the reading images ops. crop_size=(512,512) img=cv2.resize(img,crop_size,interpolation=cv2.INTER_CUBIC)